Tear Stains in Light Colored Poodles

-Tearstains are caused by a number of things - partially genetic [not much you can do about that part] but also environmental, and you can make simple changes that may effect the appearance of your pet.
+Tearstains are caused by a number of things - sometimes genetic [shallow eye sockets, large round eyes, short noses], actual eye abnormalities or problems, bacteria or yeast infections, but also environmental, and you can try some simple changes that may effect the appearance of your pet.

-#2 On a light colored dog wash the face once a day with a wet wash cloth - for some dogs it is as simple as that.
+#2.
+On a light colored dog wash the face once a day with - for some dogs it is as simple as that.
 Use plain water, no soap or shampoo, but you can also use witch hazel which is non irritating when it gets into the eye.
 Remove dust and grit from the eyes, wipe the nose and muzzle, massage the gums and rub over the teeth - this alone can make a considerable difference in the appearance of your dog.

 #3.
-Use a paper towel or old washcloth - something that does no longer produce fibers and "woosles".
-Do not use cotton balls or pads, as they often leave tiny particles behind that irritate the eye and make the problem worse.
+Use a paper towel or cut up an old t-shirt - use something that does no longer produce fibers and "fuzzies".
+Do not use cotton balls or pads, as they often leave tiny fibers behind that irritate the eye and make the problem worse.

-I think most often the #1+2 culprits are food and water., followed by mold in old carpeting, shampoos and other cleaning products that you use, in that order.
+I think most often the #1+2 culprits are food and water, followed by mold/mildew in old carpeting, dog shampoos and other houshold cleaning products that you use, pretty much in that order.

-Dog Shampoo, perfumes + spritzes: pretty much any shampoo - even tear friendly or oatmeal - will generate some irritation when they get it in the eyes.
-If you ave a dog that is prone to tear stains, using a top quality natural shampoo is really, really recommended.
+Pretty much any shampoo - even tear friendly or oatmeal - will generate some irritation when they get it in the eyes when you shampoo them.
+If you have a dog that is prone to tear stains, using a top quality all natural or holistic shampoo is really, really recommended.
 It helps on so many levels, not only with the tear stains but improving overall coat appearance and skin, shedding, etc

 Refrain from using perfume or spritzes on your dog - it hurts their noses that work hundreds times better than ours.
 Give him/her a bath instead to freshen him/her up.